Visions of sugar plums dancing in my head over this cake.

 1 c.pecans, chopped

 Put the package of prunes in about 1 cup of water and slowly cook about 20 minutes until the prunes have softened to a kind of mush.
 Drain any extra water and mash the prunes.
+Measure out one cup of the cooked prunes to use in this recipe; refrigerate or freeze remainder.

 Beat sugar and oil and eggs in electric mixture until fluffy, about 5-7 minutes.
 Add in the mashed prunes.
 Mix dry ingredients together and add alternately with the buttermilk, in thirds.
 Fold in the nuts.

 Grease and flour a bundt pan.
 I would not use cooking spray for this step.
 Pour batter into greased and floured pan and bake at 325° for one hour.
 (My cake took about 1 hour 20 minutes.
 Use cake tester or toothpick to test for doneness.)
+Remove from oven when done and let rest in pan for 10 minutes before turning out.
+Drizzle with icing.

 1 stick butter